CEN-DAMS/GatorFinder/Sprint3.md

 Sprint3.md

 - Work done in this Sprint 3
-  - Updated database to MySQL (from sqlite3)
+  - Updated database to MySQL (from SQLite3)
-  - Set up database in AWS for cloud access
+  - Set up database in AWS for Cloud access
   - Updated functions for MySQL and AWS usability
   - Updated Backend documentation and test cases